marventures/goit-js-lessons/README.md

 ### JS Examples:

-- Example 1 - Synchronous code vs Asynchronous code
-- Example 2 - setTimeout() and clearTimeout()
+- Example 1- Creating and Cosuming a Promise
-- Example 3 - setInterval() and clearInterval()
+- Example 2 - Event Loop in Practice
-- Example 4 - Date and Time
+- Example 3 - Promise.race(), Promise.all()